annaneo/hungmem/README.md

-# Holocaust in Ungarn und Deportationen nach Norddeutschland
+# Der Holocaust in Ungarn und die Deportationen nach Norddeutschland

 Webapp for a research project on the Holocaust in Hungary.